Scientific: Afrocarpus macrophyllus (formerly named Podocarpus macrophyllus)

 USDA 7 -11

-Landscape Use: Medium to large background/screening plant, informal to formal hedges, northern exposures, soften tall buildings, container plant, atriums (here's one in the City Tower atrium of Cleveland, OH), mesic landscape designs
+Landscape Use: Medium to large background/screening plant, informal to formal hedges, northern exposures, softens tall stark building faces, container plant, atriums (here's one in the City Tower atrium of Cleveland, Ohio), and mesic landscape designs.

-Form & Character: Evergreen, erect, upright and stiff, yew like
+Form & Character: Upright, upright, stiff, columnar, formal, yew like.

-Foliage/Texture: Lanceolate to linear, 3 to 6" long, dull green on dull green angular stems, new foliage bright green, medium texture
+Foliage/Texture: Narrow, lanceolate to linear leaves, 3- to 6-inches long, dull green on dull green angular stems, new foliage bright green; medium texture.

 Flowers & Fruits: Flowers are inconspicuous.
 The flowers are dioecious (individual flowers are either male or female, but only one sex is to be found on any one plant so both male and female plants must be grown if seed is required).
-Fruits, lacking a basal, fleshy receptacle, one or two together at the end of short leafy branchlets are small, berry like, single seeded, green changing to yellow
+Fruits, lack a basal, fleshy receptacle, one or two together at the end of short, leafy branchlets are small, berry like, single seeded, green changing to yellow.

 Seasonal Color: None

 Temperature: Heat sensitive, especially when young.
-Plant on north sides of buildings for heat protection
+Plant on east or north sides of buildings for heat protection.

-Light: Partial to full shade in Phoenix.
-No reflected sunlight
+Light: Partial to full shade in Phoenix is required for survival.
+No reflected sunlight or western exposures.
+Eastern and northern building exposures are best.

 Soil: Tolerant